 Researchers in this partnership bring strengths in advanced sensor design, standoff weak-target detection, signal processing, sensor integration, explosives characterization, improvised explosive device (IED) detonator signatures, shock physics, and material science.

 This expertise, combined with resources from national lab affiliates and other industrial and government partners, form a team capable of carrying out the daunting ALERT mission.

-The ALERT research program is driven by inspiring challenges, Providing ultra-reliable screening, improving the ability to detect explosives at a distance, and providing seamless transition of research to the field are among the real-world challenges the center looks to impact.
+The ALERT research program is driven by inspiring challenges, providing ultra-reliable screening, improving the ability to detect explosives at a distance, and providing a seamless transition of research to the field are among the real-world challenges the center looks to impact.
 These challenges have defined our four core fundamental science research thrusts:

 - Characterization & Elimination of Illicit Explosives (Thrust 1)

 - Trace & Vapor Sensors (Thrust 2)

 - Bulk Sensors & Sensor Systems (Thrust 3)

 - Video Analytics & Signature Analysis (Thrust 4)